adnankanaan/KotlinFFmpegEditor/README.md

 </application>
 ```
 ## Notes
-* the editor button visible only when input video less than 5 minutes > only shorts video.
+* the editor button visible only when the selcted input video less than 5 minutes > only shorts video.
 * This is first trial and may need more improvements .
 * minSdk 24
 * targetSdk 35